open/close all folders

 - The Simpsons has used this trope more than once.

-- In "How I Wet Your Mother," Marge, Bart and Lisa enter one of Homer's dreams and encounter their early Tracey Ullman Show selves.
+- In "How I Wet Your Mother," Marge, Bart and Lisa enter one of Homer's dreams and look like how they appeared on The Tracey Ullman Show.